pnsaevik/ladim_plugins/README.md

 ```

 Then use `pip` to install the package.
 This step is optional, but it
-registers the IBMs into the `ladim_plugins` namespace which makes them easier to
+registers the plugin into the `ladim_plugins` namespace, which makes them
-access.
+easier to access.
 It also allows automated tests.
 ```
 pip install -e <ladim_plugins_local_dir>
 ```